Your initial visa is up and you want to stay longer in Ecuador.

 - Passport

-- US$150 paid to Banco del Pacifico using the payment code 4.6
+- The extension fee paid to Banco del Pacifico using the payment code 4.6

-- Comprabante de Transaccion (proof of transaction) receipt from Banco del Pacifico that you paid the US$150.
+- Comprabante de Transaccion (proof of transaction) receipt from Banco del Pacifico that you paid the extension fee.

-However, here are the documents I was told to bring with me to the Migración Office in Manta:
+However, here are the documents I brought with me to the Migración Office in Manta in August 2023:

 - Passport (of course)

-- A colored copy of the information page of your passport
+- A colored copy of the information page of my passport

-- A copy of the page in your passport where Ecuador immigration stamped your visa when you arrived in the country (I’m not sure if it needs to be colored, but I made a colored copy just in case)
+- A copy of the page in my passport where Ecuador immigration stamped my visa when I arrived in the country (I’m not sure if it needs to be colored, but I made a colored copy just in case)

 - Extension Application Form – print out and fill out this form BEFORE arriving at the immigration office

-- US$150 paid to Banco del Pacifico using the payment code 4.6
+- The extension fee paid to Banco del Pacifico using the payment code 4.6

-- Comprabante de Transaccion (proof of transaction) receipt from Banco del Pacifico that you paid the US$150.
+- Comprabante de Transaccion (proof of transaction) receipt from Banco del Pacifico that I paid the extension fee.

 For those doing the extension in Manta, you can copy and print out documents at Cyber Muyuyo in Puerto Lopez or a shop next to the Tuti Supermercado and across the street from Migraciónes Office in Manta.
 It takes 1 minute to walk from Migración to this copy and print shop.